anantha1999/SpatialhadoopCapstone/README.md

 # Acceleration of Computational Geometry (CG) Operations in Spatial Hadoop using GPU #

-**Changes have been made in the official Spatial Hadoop repository to integrate GPU with the Closest Pair operation as part of a Capstone project**
+**Changes have been made in the official Spatial Hadoop repository to integrate GPU with the Closest Pair operation as part of our Capstone project**

 Team members -
 1) Anantharam R U